-o the Diabetes Program Client Services Worker.
-TO CONTINUE OF THE CONTINUE OF Education Completion of High School and/or Certificate in a human or other social services prointegrated or additional formal or informal training/education in diabetes OR portfo that reflect the requirements of this certification Experience 1000 hours of work experience, in a remunerated position, in an Indigenous diabetes health centre, a regional or provincial organization or program providing diabetes care management, prevention and education support services to individuals, families and communities affected with diabetes.
-1000 hrs Core Knowledge and Skills in Diabetes 60 hours Education - Training Minimum 200 hours Anatomy and physiological systems linked to diabetes Pathophysiology Epidemiology of diabetes among Indigenous communities in Canada Health promotion & diabetes prevention Psychosocial impact of diabetes on individuals, families and communities Client education in diabetes self-management and care Introduction to foot care Related knowledge and skills (list on page 2) General knowledge/skills in support of professional practice 5 5 10 10 8 10 12 10 hours 30 hours Knowledge in the 8 core functions of a CID-FCPA Cultural knowledge and skills 70 hours Supervisor's Evaluation minimum score Core knowledge in diabetes General Knowledge Knowledge and skills in the 8 Core Functions of a CID-FCPA Cultural knowledge Cultural and professional competencies 70% Practicum Practicum hours can be counted as hours of work experience (practicum report must be submitted) KNOWLEDGE AND SKILLS IN SUPPORT OF PROFESSIONAL PRACTICE 30 hrs Communications 20 Interviewing techniques 5 Safety issues 5 8 CORE FUNCTIONS OF A CID-FCPA (can be acquired via training or/and on the job practice) 70 hrs Program Delivery Administration 10 3.
-Event management 10 4.
-Resource management 10 5.
-Education 2 6.
-Community Outreach 7.
-Knowledge building 8.
-Teamwork
+o the Diabetes Program Client Services Worker. ceremeanon

+Education Completion of High School and/or Certificate in a human or other social services program with integrated or additional formal or informal training/education in diabetes OR portfolio of training that reflect the requirements of this certification

+Experience 1000 hours of work experience, in a remunerated position, in an Indigenous diabetes health centre, a regional or provincial organization or program providing diabetes care management, prevention and education support services to individuals, families and communities affected with diabetes.
+1000 hrs

+Core Knowledge and Skills in Diabetes 60 hours

+Education - Training Minimum 200 hours Anatomy and physiological systems linked to diabetes Pathophysiology Epidemiology of diabetes among Indigenous communities in Canada Health promotion & diabetes prevention Psychosocial impact of diabetes on individuals, families and communities Client education in diabetes self-management and care Introduction to foot care Related knowledge and skills (list on page 2) General knowledge/skills in support of professional practice 5 5 10 10 8 10 12 10 hours 30 hours

+Knowledge in the 8 core functions of a CID-FCPA 70 hours

+Cultural knowledge and skills 30 hours

+Supervisor's Evaluation minimum score Core knowledge in diabetes General Knowledge Knowledge and skills in the 8 Core Functions of a CID-FCPA Cultural knowledge Cultural and professional competencies 70%

+Practicum Practicum hours can be counted as hours of work experience (practicum report must be su ıbmitted)

+KNOWLEDGE AND SKILLS IN SUPPORT OF PROFESSIONAL PRACTICE 30 hrs

+Communications 20

+Interviewing techniques 5

+Safety issues 5

+8 CORE FUNCTIONS OF A CID-FCPA (can be acquired via training or/and on the job practice) 70 hrs

+1. Program Delivery 10

+2. Administration 20

+3. Event management 10

+4. Resource management 5.
+Education 2

+6. Community Outreach

+7. Knowledge building

+8. Teamwork

 CULTURAL KNOWLEDGE AND SKILLS 30 hrs

-Cultural/traditional knowledge on topics specific to Aboriginal culture, traditions and/or history, acquired through formal or informal training or through activities pursued in the context of community support/awareness work
+Cultural/traditional knowledge on topics specific to Aboriginal culture, traditions and/or history, acquired through formal or informal training or through activities pursued in the context of community

+support/awareness work

 Residential school issues and/or decolonization

-Sixties Scoop
+Sixties Scoop 5

-Jordan's Principle
+Jordan's Principle 5

 DIABETES-RELATED KNOWLEDGE AND SKILLS